Overview

 Smoking

-Research has linked smoking to several autoimmune disorders, like, rheumatoid arthritis, hyperthyroidism, lupus, and multiple sclerosis.
+Research has linked smoking to several autoimmune disorders, such as rheumatoid arthritis, hyperthyroidism, lupus, and multiple sclerosis.

 Certain medications